SuperNOVAS C++ API v1.6

 Detailed Description

-Mean (interpolated) IERS Earth Orientation Parameters (EOP), without diurnal variations.
+IERS Earth Orientation Parameters (EOP).

-IERS publishes daily values, short-term and medium term forecasts, and historical data for the measured, unmodelled (by the IAU 2006 precession-nutation model), xp, yp pole offsets, leap-seconds (UTC - TAI difference), and the current UT1 - UTC time difference for various ITRF realizations.
+IERS publishes daily values, short-term and medium-term forecasts, and historical data for the measured, unmodelled (by the IAU 2006 precession-nutation model), xp, yp pole offsets, leap-seconds (UTC - TAI difference), and the current UT1 - UTC time difference for various ITRF realizations.

 The xp, yp pole offsets define the true rotational pole of Earth vs the dynamical equator of date, while the leap_seconds and UT1 - UTC time difference trace the variations in Earth's rotation.